project-chip/connectedhomeip/examples/thermostat/qpg/APPLICATION.md

 ## Thermostat

-A klight switch example application showing the use of [Matter](https://github.com/project-chip/connectedhomeip) on the Qorvo QPG6105 can be found in this folder.
+A thermostat example application showing the use of [Matter](https://github.com/project-chip/connectedhomeip) on the Qorvo QPG6105 can be found in this folder.